Xavier Adibi

-Early years
+Early life

 Adibi attended and played high school football at Phoebus High School in Hampton, Virginia, and graduated in 2003.

 He helped the Phantoms win their first state championship.
 Phoebus' first undefeated season came during Adibi's senior year where the Phantoms won their second consecutive state championship.
 Adibi rushed for 155 yards and four touchdowns in the 2002 state football game, while playing fullback, with future college teammate, D. J. Parker, as the quarterback.

 Following his high school career, Adibi played in the 2003 U.S. Army All-American Bowl.

 College career

 Adibi played college football at Virginia Tech where he earned first team AFCA All-American and first team All-ACC honors in 2007, after earning second team All-ACC honors in 2006.

 As a redshirt freshman in 2004, Adibi backed up Mikal Baquee.
 He was injured during the first game against USC and returned for a Thursday night game against Georgia Tech in Atlanta.
 Against Georgia Tech, Adibi had a prolific game, making eight tackles, including two sacks.
 He had a key game-saving sack on a Georgia Tech fourth quarter scoring drive.
 Georgia Tech had an opportunity to ice the game away, but Adibi's sack of Reggie Ball forced a field goal and kept it a one-score game, which Virginia Tech would ultimately rally to win.

 Adibi earned the starting inside linebacker spot before the 2005 season.

 In 2006, Adibi finished second on the team in tackles with 82.
 Following a 17-0 shutout of Virginia, he was honored as the ACC defensive lineman of the week for his performance, which included a forced fumble to set up the first (and winning) touchdown.

 In 2007, Adibi led the Hokies with 115 tackles in 14 games and had two interceptions.